williamlj/front-dev-challenge/README.md

 default book, so instead of downloading the JSON I proxied it with cors-anywhere.

-In order to test switching the ISBN I also downloaded the library JSON from Bibliotek to display a list of book in "My Library".
+In order to test switching the ISBN I also downloaded the library JSON from Bibliotek to display a list of books in "My Library".
 Clicking on those fetches the relevant JSON from https://bibliotech.education/books/ISBN/index.json.

+Nesting templates is interesting (and more than one way to do it) and also the directives are nice.
+"Until" and "Repeat" (tried both just a simple map, and repeat for fun &#8212 not necessary here but from the docs it has advantages when the it gets larger/more complex DOM updates).

+Other than the docs listed, not a lot of info online yet (and most of it seems to be around Angular).